Program Admission and Requirements

 2.80 |

-Pre-program coursework may be completed at Hawkeye Community College or transferred in from an accredited educational institution.
+Courses may be completed at Hawkeye Community College or at any accredited transfer institution.

 While Hawkeye Community College does issue Pass/Fail grades for some courses, accreditation requirements of the Physical Therapist Assistant program will not accept college or high school pass/fail grades for any admission criteria.